Super-Protocol/docs/docs/developers/cli_guides/providers_offers.md

 :::info Testnet limitations

 As of Testnet 5, you can only create solution and data offers.
 The ability to create _storage_ and _compute offers_ will be available in future releases.
-Monetization is only possible with test TEE tokens until the project goes to Mainnet.
+Monetization is only possible with SPPI tokens until the project goes to Mainnet.

 :::